Future-House/paper-qa/README.md

 It's not that different!
 This is similar to the tree response method in GPT-index.
 I just have included some prompts I find useful, readers that give page numbers/line numbers, and am focused on one tasks - answering technical questions with cited sources.

+### How is this different from LangChain?

+It's not!
+We use langchain to abstract the LLMS, and the process is very similar to the `map_reduce` chain in LangChain.

 ### Caching

 This code will cache responses from LLMS by default in `$HOME/.paperqa/llm_cache.db`.
 Delete this file to clear the cache.

 ### Can I use different LLMs?